-Valtakunnalliset LUMA-päivät is yearly national mathematics, science and technology education event for teachers, teacher students, teacher educator and researchers.
+Valtakunnalliset LUMA-päivät is an annual, national mathematics, science and technology education event for teachers, teacher students, teacher educator and researchers.

-International LUMAT Symposium: Research and Practice in Math, Science and Technology Education is yearly international mathematics, science and technology education symposium that coincides Valtakunnalliset LUMA-päivät.
+International LUMAT Symposium: Research and Practice in Math, Science and Technology Education is an annual, international mathematics, science and technology education symposium for teachers, researchers and developers that coincides Valtakunnalliset LUMA-päivät.

 SciFest is a yearly international festival which brings together thousands of schoolkids, high school students, and teachers to discover new experiences and learn about science, technology and the environment.
 SciFest is organised every year during one weekend in spring in Joensuu, Finland.
 The festival is free and open to everyone.